9 Productivity Tips for Working From Home

 It’s super easy when you're working from home and you've got a million things on your plate to have 50 tabs open on your computer and in your head as well.

-When you group similar tasks together, you have less context switching.
+Task batching reduces context switching—one of the biggest productivity killers for remote workers trying to manage multiple projects.
 Context switching is when you stop doing something and you go do something else and you lose a tremendous amount of brain power, energy, and time in trying to on board with whatever this next task is that you're doing that doesn't have anything to do with what you were just doing 30 seconds ago.

 Let’s recap your day so far: